What is business process automation? Benefits and uses

 What is workflow automation?

-Workflow automation streamlines multi-step processes involving multiple people or departments.
+Workflow automation streamlines multi-step processes that involve multiple people or departments.
 It routes tasks, sends notifications, and tracks progress automatically.

 - Onboarding new employees across HR, IT, and payroll

-- Managing customer support tickets from when customers submit them to when you resolve them
+- Managing customer support tickets from submission to resolution

 How BPA brings it all together